Composition series of arbitrary cardinality in modular lattices and abelian categories: Background

-In the case that $\Cat$ is a module category, this relation coincides with the usual notion of containment for submodules.
-Nevertheless, we have chosen to use the notation $\subob$ for this relation to avoid confusion with refinements of (pre-)subobject chains, which are actually subsets (see Definitions~\ref{def:bicompleteChain} and ~\ref{def:refinement}).
+In the case that $\Cat$ is a module category, the relation $\subob$ coincides with the usual notion of containment for submodules.
+Nevertheless, we have chosen to use the notation $\subob$ for this relation to avoid confusion with refinements of subobject chains, which are actually subsets (see Definitions~\ref{def:bicompleteChain} and ~\ref{def:refinement}).

 We adopt the common notation of omitting the inclusion map from the description of a subobject when this data is implied.
 We caution that, as in the module case, this means there may be subobjects $Y$ and $Z$ of $X$ which are isomorphic in $\Cat$ but which are not isomorphic in $\Sub(X)$.
 To distinguish this, we will say that $Y = Z$ when they are isomorphic as subobjects of $X$.